bw-block-club-calendar/be/README.md

 }
 ```

-## Delete organization
+## Delete event

-	DEL /api/organization/:id
+	DEL /api/event/:id

 ### Description and Constraints

-Logged in users can update delete own organization.
+Logged in users can update delete their own events by id.
-Logged in administrators can delete any organization by id.
+Logged in administrators can delete any event by id.

 ### Success Response